Third party managed accounts

 Updated 25 November 2019 (Date first published: 6 December 2017)

 This guidance is to help you understand your obligations and how to comply with them.
 It also sets out how we might exercise our discretion to ask you for an accountants’ report.
-We may have regard to it when exercising our regulatory functions.
+We will have regard to it when exercising our regulatory functions.

 Who is this guidance for?